`The peculiar risk lay in the possibility of

 things were kept going.

-`Then, again, about the Time Machine: something, I knew not
+`Then, again, about the Time Machine: something,

 what, had taken it into the hollow pedestal of the White Sphinx.